Vaibhavv1703/Vaibhavv1703/README.md

 ## About Me

-I am a 1st year B.Tech student at the Indian Institute of Engineering Science and Technology, Shibpur, pursuing a degree in Computer Science.
+I am a 2nd-year B.Tech student at the Indian Institute of Engineering Science and Technology, Shibpur, pursuing a degree in Computer Science.
 My journey into the world of technology started with a fascination for how things work, and it has grown into a passion for creating and solving problems through code.

 ## Education

 **B.Tech in Computer Science**
 - **Institution:** Indian Institute of Engineering Science and Technology, Shibpur
-- **Year:** First Year
+- **Year:** Second Year

 ## Technical Skills

 I have a diverse set of technical skills that I am continually expanding and refining:

-- **Languages:** Java, Python, C, C++
+- **Languages:** Java, Python, C, C++, C#
 - **Web Development:** HTML, CSS
-- **Tools & Platforms:** VS Code
+- **Tools & Platforms:** VS Code, Visual Studio

 ## Projects and Experience